UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_01.md

 the Free Software Foundation improved the Bourne Shell and as a pun named it the Bourne Again Shell, to symbolize it was now "reborn" with new features.

+Sometimes we might use the words "prompt", “command line”, or "terminal", instead of "shell".
+For the purposes of this lecture, they all refer to the same thing.
-Text-based shells are also called command-line interfaces (CLI).
-The heart of every CLI is a read-evaluate-print loop (REPL).
+Text-based shells are also called command-line interfaces (CLI) and at the heart of every CLI is a read-evaluate-print loop (REPL).

 When we type a command and press Return (also called Enter) the CLI reads the command, evaluates it (i.e., executes it), prints the command’s output, and loops around to wait for another command.

 Let's see how to do that next!

 ---